mythril-forge/homebrew-spells/spells/level-2/protection-from-poison.md

 ---

 ## Description
 You touch a creature.
 If it is **poisoned**, you neutralize the poison.
-If more than one poison afflicts the target, you neutralize one poison that you know is present, or you neutralize one at random.
+If more than one poison afflicts the target, you neutralize them all.

-For the duration, the target has advantage on saving throws against being **poisoned**, and it has resistance to poison damage.
+For the duration, the target has advantage on saving throws against poison, and it has resistance to poison damage.

 ---

-**Classes:** cleric, druid, paladin, ranger, artificer, artificer (revisited)
+**Classes:** cleric, druid, paladin, ranger, artificer

-**Subclasses:** strength (psa) cleric, protection (ua) cleric
+**Subclasses:** strength cleric, protection cleric

 **Sources:** PHB, page 270